rjeschke/txtmark/README.md

         String result = txtmark.Processor.process("This is ***TXTMARK***");

 *   It is fast (see below)
-    ... well, it is the fastest markdown processor on the JVM right now.
+    ... *well, it is the fastest markdown processor on the JVM right now.*
+    (This might be outdated, but txtmark is still flippin' fast.)

 *   It does not depend on other libraries, so classpathing `txtmark.jar` is sufficient to use Txtmark in your project.